strimzi/strimzi.github.io/_posts/2018-06-11-deploying-kafka-on-kubernetes-with-local-storage-using-strimzi.md

 When you are running your Kafka cluster on one of the three major public clouds providers, it might not be interesting.
 Regardless of whether you use Amazon AWS, Microsoft Azure or Google Cloud Platform, their network attached storage is able to deliver very good performance and their virtual machines are optimized for using it.
 On the other hand, machines with fast and large local storage are not that common and are not always cheaper than using network attached storage.
-Also the nodes of your Kubernetes cluster also tend to be treated differently in public cloud.
+Also the nodes of your Kubernetes cluster tend to be treated differently in public cloud.
 Instead of doing regular maintenance and restarting the nodes, it is often easier to just spin a new fresh node and kill the old one.
 And as explained in previous chapters, this approach works perfectly with the network attached storage.
 But doesn't fit well with the Local storage, which will be lost during such operations.